greysap/shardpay/README.md

 ![Shar-Pei](https://upload.wikimedia.org/wikipedia/commons/0/05/Adult_sharpei.jpg)

 ### Description
 This is an implementation of imaginary payment service that works with sharded database.
+The serice receives list of payments and responds with total amount of payments of specified payer.
 Payment has following fields:
 * payer (who sends the money)
 * payee (who receives the money)
 * amount (of money, in cents)
-It receives list of payments and responds with total amount of payments of specified payer.

 ### Table structure
 `CREATE TABLE payment (